meettyj/Tobacco-on-Twitter/reddit/sample_tweets_reddits_in_different_topics.md

   - I swear a vape pen at work saves lives...
   - If the city of San Francisco wants people to stop juuling so badly they should’ve just banned all flavors except crème brûlée.
 Big power move.
 - **reddit comments**:
+  - banning flavors will not help one bit.
+I will quit vaping if all i can vape is tobacco
+  - DIY is way cheaper i admit,  but it wont help 99% of most vapers.
+They will jusf go back to buying cigarettes.
+  - Some think DIY is the answer, but if they tax the hell out of nic or make it where you have to have a license to purchase nic that would shoot done that idea.
+The biggest thing we can do is fight for our rights.
+  - I’m 61 years old I Don’t need to be Babysitting others peoples children because they are too chicken shit to just say NO to their kids.
+You wanted kids?
+Then Act like a Responsible Adult.
+  - You just want the hammer to hit someone else when it should hit no one.
+I’d let my teen vape as a parent so the state can fuck right off.
+  - I was in highschool in the early 2000s.
+I knew SO many people that started smoking at 14-15.
+Of course no one wants teens using any nicotine, but just like the drug war, alcohol prohibition, etc, you can't control this element of human behavior.
+You simply can't, and any heavy handed actions always end up doing more damage than they could ever hope to prevent.

 ## 2.2 business/money/economics/shopping